ajschumacher/ajschumacher.github.io/20150425-highlights_from_ny_r_conference_2015/index.md

-# Highlights from NY R Conference 2015
+# Two Highlights from NY R Conference 2015

-Here's what I thought was most interesting at [NY R](http://www.rstats.nyc/) on Saturday April 25, 2015:
+Here are the two things I thought were most interesting at [NY R](http://www.rstats.nyc/) on Saturday April 25, 2015:

 ---